jjge732/fractal-machine/README.md

 CREATE ROLE postgres;
 ALTER ROLE postgres WITH LOGIN;
 ```

+Before running, complete this step in order to generate the SVG file:
-Finally, the project needs to know its location in your file structure in order to run properly.
+The project needs to know its location in your file structure in order to run properly.
 To provide this information, add to your bash profile by running this command:
 ```bash
 echo "export FRACTAL_MACHINE_ROOT=$(pwd)" >> ~/.bash_profile